Skip to main content

 Who qualifies for ALW?

 Four criteria.
 (1) Full-scope Medi-Cal without a share of cost.
 (2) Age 21 or older.
-(3) Approved as needing a nursing-facility level of care by the state.
+(3) Approved by the state as needing a nursing-facility level of care.
 (4) Able to live safely in an RCFE with the supports ALW provides.
-The resident must also be able to pay the room-and-board portion out of their own income (typically SSI level).
+The resident must also be able to pay the room-and-board portion out of their own income, typically at the SSI level.

 How do I qualify for the Assisted Living Waiver in California?

-The Assisted Living Waiver eligibility process in California has four required steps: (1) confirm full-scope Medi-Cal with zero share of cost; (2) confirm the applicant is age 21 or older; (3) complete a nursing-facility-level-of-care assessment through a state-authorized Care Coordination Agency; (4) verify the applicant can safely reside in a Residential Care Facility for the Elderly.
+The eligibility process has four required steps: (1) confirm full-scope Medi-Cal with zero share of cost; (2) confirm the applicant is age 21 or older; (3) complete a nursing-facility-level-of-care assessment through a state-authorized Care Coordination Agency; (4) verify the applicant can safely reside in a Residential Care Facility for the Elderly.
 All four must pass.
 Begin the application through the DHCS Care Coordination Agency for your region.

 What does ALW pay for, exactly?

-ALW pays the assisted-living services portion at a participating RCFE: care coordination, personal care assistance, medication management, awake overnight staff, and similar services.
-ALW does NOT pay room and board.
-The resident pays room and board out of their SSI or other income, typically about $1,200 per month depending on the facility.
+ALW pays the assisted-living services portion at a participating RCFE: care coordination, personal care assistance, help with activities of daily living, medication management, awake overnight staff, and similar custodial and nursing-level supports.
+ALW does not pay room and board.
+The resident pays room and board out of their SSI or other income.

 Can ALW be used at any RCFE?

 No. Only at participating RCFEs.
-Not every facility participates because the ALW reimbursement rate is below private-pay rate.
-The state publishes a list of participating sites.
-Geographic availability is uneven.
-Some counties have several participating facilities, others have few or none.
+The state publishes a list of participating sites, and geographic availability is uneven.
+Some counties have many participating facilities, others have only a few.

 Are there alternatives if my parent does not qualify for ALW?

 Yes.
-If your parent does not qualify, the alternatives include: PACE (Program of All-Inclusive Care for the Elderly) if eligible and locally available; MSSP (Multipurpose Senior Services Program) for community-based case management; private-pay assisted living; or a Medi-Cal nursing facility placement if NF-level of care is justified and home or RCFE is not viable.
+Alternatives include PACE (Program of All-Inclusive Care for the Elderly) where eligible and locally available; MSSP (Multipurpose Senior Services Program) for community-based case management; IHSS for in-home personal care; private-pay assisted living; or a Medi-Cal nursing facility placement if a nursing-facility level of care is justified and home or RCFE is not viable.

 Sources

-2. 02California Department of Health Care Services · ALW participating facilities list · accessed 2026-05-21
+2. 02California Department of Health Care Services · Assisted Living Waiver participating facilities (GIS dataset) · accessed 2026-05-30